 Please note that many of our historic buildings are over 100 years old – while most are accessible some areas still need to be upgraded to create full accessibility.
 Discounted admission is provided at several attractions where full accessibility is not available.

-This discount does not apply if the customer is purchasing an admission package that is already discounted such as the Niagara Falls Adventure Pass and Winter Magic Pass.
+This discount does not apply if the customer is purchasing an admission package that is already discounted such as the Niagara Falls Adventure Pass and Niagara Falls Wonder Pass.

 Niagara Parks welcomes people with disabilities who are accompanied by a support person.
 Admission fees for accessibility support persons (when accompanying a person with a disability) who specifically identify themselves as support persons shall be waived at all Niagara Parks attractions.
 Tour groups with accessibility needs are encouraged to contact our Group Sales department prior to their visit to assist them to plan their schedule.